IMPORTANT NOTICE! PLEASE READ BELOW

 4. How soon can a patient start getting meds once he/she signs up?

 Depending on the number of medications needing to sync-up, it typically takes no longer than three days to one month for a patient to get their complete routine oral drug regimen in Medicine-On-Time from their pharmacy.
-If the pharmacy currently services the patient, it could be immediate.
+If the pharmacy currently services the patient in different packaging (i.e. bottles), it could be immediate.

-5. How do you handle meds that require a "hard copy" paper prescription?
+5. How do you handle meds that require a "hard copy" paper prescription (i.e. controlled medications)?

-Most offices can now also send these prescriptions electronically which is acceptable in place of a hard-copy and much more convenient.
-Prescribers that cannot, may instead fax the med order to the pharmacy then mail the prescription to the pharmacy after faxing it to minimize patient inconvenience.
-However, the pharmacy will not be able to “dispense” the medication to the patient without the hard copy of the prescription.
+Most offices can now send prescriptions electronically which is acceptable in place of a hard-copy and much more convenient.
+Prescribers that cannot, may instead fax the med order to the pharmacy then mail the hard copy prescription to the pharmacy after faxing it to minimize patient inconvenience.
+However, the pharmacy will not be able to “dispense” the medication to the patient without receiving the hard copy of the prescription first.

 These types of medications are dispensed from Freedom Pharmacy as they are with any typical pharmacy.
-Liquids, patches, creams, eye drops, and injectable medications cannot be packaged in Medicine-On-Time.
+Liquids, patches, creams, eye drops, and injectable medications cannot be packaged.
 These will be labeled & dispensed with standard pharmacy prescription labels.

 7. How do you handle over-the-counter (OTC) meds?

 If a patient takes OTC’s on a routine basis (i.e. one baby aspirin each morning), the Prescriber can write an order for the OTC medication, and the pharmacy can also package the OTC in the multi-dose cup with the other prescription medications.

-9. Can MOT arrange for home delivery or do meds need to be picked up at the pharmacy?
+9. Can Freedom Pharmacy arrange for home delivery or do meds need to be picked up at the pharmacy?

-10. What kind of response has MOT received from patients and caregivers?
+10. What kind of response have we received from patients and caregivers?